Honours in Political Economy

 The fourth year Honours Program is an opportunity for eligible students to develop a deeper understanding of key issues in contemporary political economy and to develop the capacity for advanced, self-directed research.

-In order to be eligible to apply for the fourth year honours program students must have completed a major in political economy and the three pre-honours courses - ECOP 2911, ECOP 3911 and ECOP 3912.
-All courses in political economy must have been completed with an average of 70 or above.
+In order to be eligible to apply for the fourth year honours program students must have completed 48 senior credit points in political economy with an average of 70 or above.
+This will include requirements for a major in political economy and the three pre-honours courses - ECOP 2911, ECOP 3911 and ECOP 3912.

 In order to enter the pre-honours courses students must obtain an average of 70 or above in their two first year political economy courses ECOP 1001 and ECOP 1003.
 The department will invite all students who receive70 or above to enrol in the second year pre-honours ECOP 2911.